cowprotocol/ethcontract-rs/README.md

 This will generate a new struct `ContractName` with contract generated methods for interacting with contract functions in a type-safe way.

+### Minimum Supported Rust Version

+The minimum supported Rust version is 1.39.
+This is required for `async`/`await` support which is used by one of the examples.
+Note that the core libraries probably work with some earlier versions of Rust but they are not officially supported or tested.

 ## Generator API

 As an alternative to the procedural macro, a generator API is provided for